AMEERKOTTA/hands_on_machine_learning_with_sklearn_keras_and_tensorflow/README.md

                 + Get the Data.
                 + Discover and Visualize the Data for better Understanding.
                 + Prepare the Data for ML Algorithms.
-                Select and Train the Models.
+                + Select and Train the Models.
+                +Fine Tine your Model.

 + Chapter 3 :
 + Chapter 4 :